Growth Partner

 This shift does not live in language or mindset alone.
 It shows up in what partners choose to do — or avoid — each day.
 It becomes visible in calendar commitments, conversation priorities, and the small but consequential decisions about where to invest time and attention.

-Growth Partner Behaviours
+Growth Partner Habits

 Initiating outreach